urbandrone/futils/examples/stateful-transformations.md

 It simply doesn't take anything and copies the state value onto the result value position.

-The `.put` method does the exact opposite, it takes a value and defines it as the new state value and _discards_ the current value.
-It is very useful in cases where you create some type of intermediate result which should become the new state for the next computation, which for example happens in a recursive algorithm like we are going to see in the next section.
+The `.put` method does the exact opposite, it takes a value and defines it as the new state value and _discards_ the current value. `.put` is very useful in case you create some type of intermediate result which should become the new state for the next computation, which for example happens in a recursive algorithm like the one we are going to see in the next section.

 ## Recursive addition
 Here is one more example of how `State` can be used: Writing recursive algorithms without using trampolines.
-This is a simple one, which just sums up all given numbers:
+This one is simple, it just sums up all given numbers:
 ```javascript
 const {State, first, rest} = require('futils');